PyGSDR/PyGS/instruction_gsr_examples.md

 ### 2.2 From reconstruction
 - Keep those lines above the main function ```reconstruction(...)```.
 - Turn on ```adjustAxis``` in ```reconstruction(...)```.
 - Here, we would like to use timestamps of detection event No.53 while getting a new axis.
+- It will pop up four figures to let you decide whether this is a good axis.
+- Provide an answer on the terminal to proceed (see detailed info below).

   ```python
   import pickle